Kimi71Jedidiah/A-Flood-Inundation-Model-Using-GIS-and-Remote-Sensing-/model1/README.md

 Second, go into the directory model1 and type in the command prompt "lisflood -v model1.par". "-v" means the verbose mode and it should give more information about what the program currently running is doing.

 It will generate a folder called results in \model1.
+For detailed explanation of the output files in \model1\results, please refer to am205-Final\docs\documentation.md.